sralloza/chore-management-api/API.md

 # Concepts

 - **User**: Each person living in the same flat, a flatmate.
-- **Flat**: A flat.
-Each user and chore is assigned to a different flat.
-This API is multi-flat, it can manage the chores of multiple flats.
-The flat is selected by the `X-Flat` header.
-For more info about the `X-Flat` header, please read the [multiflat](#section/Concepts/Multiflat) section.
 - **Chore Type**: A defined chore that needs to be executed weekly in the flat.
 Each chore type will be assigned weekly to a different flatmate.
 - **Weekly chores**: Chores grouped by week.
 - **Week ID**: Weeks are identified by the year and the week number, like `2022.03` (the third week of 2022).